In my GoDaddy official site review, we will:

 Who is GoDaddy designed for?

 GoDaddy states they are designed for small businesses and dedicated to small, independent ventures.
-While I believe this is true, they do target the small business owners.
-I also think they focus on the person who knows less about building a website, and with this lack of knowledge, it allows for a higher up sale and higher revenue for Godaddy.
+They do target small business owners.
+I also think they focus on the newbie who has less experience building a website.
+I know that as a newbie to the internet marketing world, I lacked general knowledge about sites.
+GoDaddy can count on a higher upsell and higher revenue for themselves with a person who has very little understanding of how the system works.

-GoDaddy does offer an extensive library of videos and tutorials to set up your website.
-The organization of the videos is well done.
-After set up if there are issues with your website, you will need to search the support forums or call or email GoDaddy for the answer.
+GoDaddy does offer an extensive library of videos and tutorials that, and they are well organized.
+But that is where it all ends.
+If you have issues with your website, you will need to search the support forums, call or email GoDaddy for the answer.
+When you choose to call GoDaddy, it gives them an excellent opportunity to provide their much needed upsells.

 GoDaddy has three subscription options ranging from $3.99 to $7.99 per month in the initial contract and ranging from $7.99 to $16.99 upon renewal.
 GoDaddy has had a 67% increase in their pricing since 2016.